cirosantilli/cirosantilli.github.io/window-blackout.md

 This setup, together with:

 - the existing sliding curtains which were not enough on their own
-- a cheap and comfortable [https://www.amazon.co.uk/Go-Travel-sleep-silky-Mask/dp/B00VGAH0N8]("Go Travel") sleeping mask from the Pharmacy
+- a cheap and comfortable ["Go Travel"](https://www.amazon.co.uk/Go-Travel-sleep-silky-Mask/dp/B00VGAH0N8)sleeping mask from the Pharmacy

 is good enough to allow me to sleep properly, which is priceless.